 The Edpuzzle flipped classroom basically consists of assigning your students video lessons to watch at home and using class time for more meaningful activities.
 Students learn the basic concepts of the lesson at home using Edpuzzle videos, which they can watch at their own pace.
 This gives the teacher more time in the classroom to work on other activities that will reinforce students' understanding of the topic.
 Edpuzzle makes the flipped classroom work.
 Keep reading to learn how!

-Math or Science
+Math or science

 - Use videos to show how to solve problems.
 Assign a video explaining the basic process to solve a problem, giving your students the chance to practice before coming to class.
-You can then use class time on a more challenging version of the same problem.
+You can then use class time for a more challenging version of the same problem.

 - Share class rules via video.
-Usually teachers spend a lot of time explaining and repeating class rules (behavior, lab security).
+Usually, teachers spend a lot of time explaining and repeating class rules (behavior, lab security).
 Record a video and embed questions to check for understanding.
 You can use the same video every year, saving you time.

 - Start a debate.
 Share an interesting topic using a video from YouTube.
 You can embed an open-ended question asking for their point of view and use those responses to start a debate in class.